ard61/gm2-waterscope/doc/log_ard61.md

 We'll meet on Thursday and this will be a good time to discuss how we follow on.

+Kai Song got the Motion-JPEG solution working!
+It has a latency of ~1s and a frame rate of ~2fps which is definitely not very comfortable to look at.
+We'll need to discuss what to aim for.

 ### Thursday 25 May

 Morning: